 Pursuant to the Company's Deferred Compensation Plan, as amended, most management and certain other highly compensated employees selected by the committee administering the plan (the "Retirement Committee") may elect to defer, on a pre-tax basis, a percentage of his or her salary and/or bonus.
 The minimum annual deferrable amount is \$3,000 and the maximum is 90% of his or her base annual salary and/or bonus.
 Deferral elections must be made before the beginning of the year in which compensation will be earned.
-The Company's contributions under the Deferred Compensation Plan in 2022 were equal to 50% of the participant's deferral for the first 10% of the salary and/or bonus deferred, subject to a maximum annual Company contribution equal to 5% of the participant's salary and/or bonus.
+The Company's contributions under the Deferred Compensation Plan in 2022 were equal to 50% of the participant's deferral for the first 10% of the salary and/or bonus.
 With the Board of Directors' approval, the Company is also permitted to make discretionary contributions.
-Participants are always 100% vested in their own contributions, but Company contributions vest 20% per year of service with the Company.
-Therefore, employees with five or more years of service are fully vested in Company contributions under the Deferred Compensation Plan.
+Participants are always 100% vested in their own contributions, but Company contributions under the Deferred Compensation Plan.
 However, for employees with less than five years of service, all Company contributions become immediately and fully vested upon death or disability, as defined in the Deferred Compensation Plan.
 The Retirement Committee may accelerate vesting of the Company's contributions if a participant terminates his or her employment because of disability or his or her involuntary termination of employment.